Sustainability

 Sustainable Living

-The café and gift shop work hard to be palm oil free, to prevent the deforestation of rainforests in Borneo and Sumatra.
-Wherever possible, our food items are palm oil free, and we sell t-shirts promoting the campaign.
-“Gordon says no to palm oil!”
-Information on palm oil is also available in our information centre & children’s activity centre.
+The café and gift shop work hard to be palm oil free where possible, to prevent the deforestation of rainforests in Borneo and Sumatra.

 Reusable hot & cold drink cups are available in both the café and gift shops.
 Anyone using one of these cups will receive a discount on any drinks sold on site.

-Our juices, sugar and coffee are all certified fair trade.
+Our juices and sugar are all certified fair trade.

 Public Transport